Multiple cases registered against Imran Khan's wife for her alleged remarks on Saudi Arabia - ExBulletin

 Multiple cases registered against Imran Khan's wife for her alleged remarks on Saudi Arabia

-At least four cases were filed against Bushra Bibi under the Telegraph Act of 1885 and other provisions following complaints from citizens who accused him of inciting religious hatred in Saudi Arabia.

-Former Pakistani Prime Minister and PTI leader Imran Khan and former first lady and his wife Bushra Bibi.
-(Image: AFP)

-Several cases have been registered in Pakistan's Punjab province against former Prime Minister Imran Khan's wife Bushra Bibi, who has been jailed for allegedly speaking against Saudi Arabia, officials said on Saturday.
+Lahore: Several cases have been registered in Pakistan's Punjab province against Bushra Bibi, the wife of jailed former Prime Minister Imran Khan, for allegedly speaking against Saudi Arabia, officials said on Saturday.

-Incarcerated in Adiala prison since last year, Khan, 72, however, defended his wife on Friday and said “she did not mention Saudi Arabia at all” in the video, hours after Prime Minister Shehbaz Sharif, Deputy Prime Minister and Foreign Minister Ishaq Dar, and former army chief Qamar Javed Bajwa flayed Bushra Bibi for his comments.
+Incarcerated in Adiala prison since last year, Khan, 72, however, defended his wife on Friday and said she had not mentioned Saudi Arabia at all in the video hours after the prime minister Shehbaz Sharif, Deputy Prime Minister and Foreign Minister Ishaq Dar, and former army chief Qamar Javed Bajwa flayed Bushra Bibi for his comments.

 These multiple cases were recorded in Dera Ghazi Khan, Gujranwala, Multan, Rajanpur and Muzaffarghar districts of Punjab after Prime Minister Sharif criticized Bushra Biwi on Friday.